 We are interested in extending the projecting/smoothing method to curved surfaces.
-As we pointed in section 2, the original problem on Σ is transformed into another one on the plane P. The more significant difference with respect to the former method lies in searching ideal triangles in N(q) that become equilateral in M(p).
-Due to restriction of the extension of this paper, we summarize in this section our main result relative to this aspect.
-A detailed analysis can be carried out in the surface mesh smoothing procedure that is presented in [5].
-Its connection with the problem of surface mesh aligning with curves could be easily implemented.
+As we pointed in section 2, the original problem on $\Sigma$ is transformed into another one on the plane P, where the projecting/smoothing process is performed.
+The more significant difference with respect to the former method lies in searching ideal triangles in N(q) that become equilateral in M(p).
+This question was studied in [5] with regard to smoothing of surface triangular meshes.
+In order to be auto-consistent, we have considered appropriate to present in subsection 5.1 the main results of this work.
+Its connection with the problem of mesh aligning with curves will be introduced in subsection 5.2.
+5.1 Similarity Transformation for Surface and Parametric Triangulations

-Fig. 5.
-Local surface mesh, M(p), and its projection, N(q), on plane P
+Fig. 6 Local surface mesh, M(p), and its projection, N(q), on plane P